Joe Duplantier: Silver Cord Studio

 Duplantier is the owner of Silver Cord Studio, a recording studio located in Ridgewood, Queens, New York, which he designed himself.
 After the experience of Gojira's recording studio in the Landes, called Le Studio des Milans, Duplantier sought to continue producing albums independently and planned to create new premises for the band in the US.
 A friend brought his attention to the Rockwall Studios complex, which contains 100 spaces for artists.
 Following the project initiation, he teamed up with a friend and sound engineer from Atlanta.
 With the DIY ethic, he built the studio with the help of friends and people he hired.
 Duplantier managed the construction project and was involved daily over a period of six months.
 The studio's construction began in November 2014 and was completed at the pivotal moment of the recording start of Gojira's Magma.

-Becoming the band's headquarter in the US, Duplantier's Silver Cord Studio was inaugurated in April 2015.
+As the band's US headquarters, Duplantier's Silver Cord Studio was inaugurated in April 2015.
 The studio's name refers to Gojira's instrumental acoustic song, "The Silver Cord", from The Way of All Flesh; he said that like the song, it "now means something else, something very different".
 On 6 June 2015, it became available for other bands, artists, and producers.

 In 2016, by acknowledging that he appreciated creating musical arrangements while being responsible for the overall production of recorded music, Duplantier saw himself more as a producer than a musician.
 That year, Gojira has been considered a "bi-national band".
 Following a vocal collaboration with Car Bomb on "Third Revelation" in 2012, Duplantier decided to undertake his production activities (apart from Gojira) in 2016 for their album, Meta.
 He mainly produces American bands at Silver Cord Studio.

 In September 2018, Nick John, the Gojira, Mastodon, and Slayer manager, died from cancer.
 Mastodon performed a rendition of Led Zeppelin's Stairway to Heaven at his funeral while Duplantier recorded it on his cell phone.
 Afterward, Duplantier readjusted the audio taken from his phone and recorded it in his studio with Mastodon for an enhanced version.
 It was released for Record Store Day on a 10-inch album limited to 1,500 copies with the studio version of the song on the A-side and the live version on the B-side, whose sale proceeds were donated to the Hirshberg Foundation for Pancreatic Cancer Research.

 Other projects

-Duplantier has written and recorded hundreds of demo songs since the early 2000s, which are of an experimental genre.
+Duplantier has written and recorded hundreds of demo songs since the early 2000s, all in an experimental genre.
 With his music, he explores different sounds, ventures into clean singing, and continues his "personal development", which thus indirectly influences Gojira's compositions.